Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 25 Juni 2025 19.59.05 UTC
+- WIB: Rabu, 25 Juni 2025 20.42.35 UTC
-- WITA: Rabu, 25 Juni 2025 20.59.05 UTC
+- WITA: Rabu, 25 Juni 2025 21.42.35 UTC
-- WIT: Rabu, 25 Juni 2025 21.59.05 UTC
+- WIT: Rabu, 25 Juni 2025 22.42.35 UTC

 Kutipan Inspiratif:
-"I don't care what the haters and naysayers say.
-If they make jokes about me, I'll laugh because they'll probably be funny."
+"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."

-Kategori: funny
+Kategori: friendship